Updated 3:35 pm, Jan. 18, with information on Hamilton’s resignation.

 The data director for the Idaho Democratic Party resigned Thursday after being charged with domestic battery.

 Tom Hamilton, former political director for the party, was arrested and charged with domestic battery on Jan.
 7th.
-He currently has a no contact order placed on him.
+(June 14, 2018 update: In May, Hamilton was found not guilty on all charges.)

 Earlier in the week, Idaho Reports had asked the Idaho Democratic Party whether Hamilton was still employed after the party learned about the charges.